-The company has made significant investments in ongoing R&D in order to develop additional products the first being Visage 7 Enterprise Imaging module which is scheduled for release in the 2nd half of FY2017.
+The company has made significant investments in ongoing R&D in order to develop products including Visage 7 Enterprise.
 This new product extends the capability of Visage 7 beyond the realm of radiology enabling the viewing of DICOM (radiology) and non-DICOM images such as photos and HD videos (also described as medical multimedia objects) all in the one viewer.